jtlaurel/Pokemon-Type-Classifier/README.md

 ### Data Processing
 In order to access our model accuracy, we split our data set into 3 categories: train, validation and test.
 We load the images in ```X``` and cross-reference the image name with a dataframe that labels it in ```y```.
 We utilized a 20% train/test split and stratified the data.
 In addition, we created class weights using the number of images that are in the data set by category.

+## Model Analysis
+### Hyperparameter Tuning
+Since my computer can't handle complex grid searches, we did a 'manual' grid search and determined our most effective hyperparameters to be:
+Input Shape: (256,256,3)
+Kernel Size: (3,3)
+Pool Size: (2,2)
+Dropout: 0.25 for Convolutional Layers and 0.5 for our Dense Layers Activation Layer: ReLu
+Final Activation Layer: Sigmoid
+L2 Regularlizer: 0.01
+Batch Size: 16
+Class Weights: Calculated based on class distribution ratios

+Optimizer: Adam
+Loss: Binary Cross-Entroy
+Metrics: (Accuracy), Precision, Recall (Threshold = 0.4)

+### Baseline Model
+This was conducted using a dummy classifier using a stratified strategy.
+It's performance was:
+Precision: 11.72%
+Recall: 11.85%

+### Model Structure
+Our CNN is made up of 4 convolution layers with pooling and dropout after each layer, and 3 dense layers before classification.
+For multi-label classification, it is import to note that binary cross-entropy was vital in ensuring the model runs properly.

+### Model Performance
+Our model took a significantly long time to train as it did not show signs of improvement until the 18th epoch, and took 200 epochs to achieve results I was satisfactory with.

+As we can see below, our model performed better than the baseline across both metrics; however, when compared to the training data performance, we can see that our model is most likely overfit to the training set.
+This may have something to do with the poor model performance on testing data.
+Test Precision: 83.90%
+Test Recall: 48.63%